OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-reference.md

   `cilk_scope` statement.
 * On exit from the body of a `cilk_for`, i.e. once per iteration of the loop.
   This sync has scope equal to the loop body.
-* Before entering a `catch` block.
-This sync has the same scope as the `try .. catch` construct as a whole: the smallest enclosing function, `cilk_scope`, or `cilk_for` body.
-[No, it applies to the try block, which gets its own sync region.
-Test this.]
+* On exit from a `try` block, whether or not an exception is thrown.
+  This sync has the scope of the try block.

-When exiting from a block scope, destructors for block scope variables are run after the implicit sync.
+When exiting from a scope with an implicit sync, destructors for variables defined in that scope are called after the implicit sync.

 ## Differences between C++ and OpenCilk